stevenmaguire/nest-oauth2-provider/README.md

 ### Refreshing a Token

 The Google Nest API's access token is valid for ~10 years, and should not need refreshing.

-## Attention

-Nest Protect is not yet supported.